rivtDocs/rivt-user-docs/docs/source/index.rst

 Welcome to rivt user documentation
 ===================================

-    rivt is open source software for systematically writing engineering calculations.
+    rivt is an open source software stack for systematically writing engineering calculations.
 The calculation input file is written in rivtText which is designed to be easily to read, templated and shared through version control ssytems e.g. GitHub.
 Its power and stabilty come from the underlying Python